Klassekampen: Braanen's years

-Michelet had a five year contract as editor.
+Michelet had a five-year contract as editor.
 For health reasons he abstained from prolongation, whereupon Braanen took over as chief editor in 2002.
 He presented his ambitions: "I think we have a golden opportunity to build a broad, versatile and radical paper.
 The political situation also demands such a paper, and not the propaganda paper of former times.
 The left is on the defensive, and the way ahead is vague. (...)
 In this situation we need a broad and inclusive radical and critical paper, not one that pretends to have all the answers up front."

 Braanen followed this line, and Klassekampen managed to increase its circulation year by year.
 This naturally helped the paper's financial situation and made improvements possible.
 One of these was an increased coverage of culture.
 In September 2006 Bokmagasinet (The Book Magazine) was launched as an enclosure every Saturday, inspired by Guardian Review and the Danish Weekendavisen, and aiming to become "Norway's most important literature paper".
 In 2012 a similar music was approached in the same way when the weekly Musikkmagasinet started on Mondays.
 Theatre and the arts also have regular pages.
 For some time, the separate magazine Cinema was distributed along with Klassekampen six times per year.

 In 2004, former editor Paul Bjerke returned to the paper with a regular weekly column that ran for thirteen years.

 Another step against the mainstream media flow, was to improve the paper's coverage of "all Norway" through regional offices – in Trondheim (2012), Tromsø (2017) and Bergen (2017).

 In 2006 Braanen received the Fritt Ord Award for his efforts – together with the staff – to develop Klassekampen into a broad and including daily "with exceptional contributions in the field of serious political journalism".
 In 2009 he was named Editor of the Year by the Editors' Association of Oslo.

 AKP's majority ownership was still a topic of discussion.
 In 2006 two left-wing publishing houses, Oktober and Pax, proposed to invest NOK 3 million in the paper.
 This was turned down by AKP, creating fear that the party was going back on its plan to reduce its share.
-But it turned out that the party's plan was even more ambitious, and in 2007 it was announced that also Fagforbundet, Noway's largest trade union, would throw in 3 million.
+But it turned out that the party's plan was even more ambitious, and in 2007 it was announced that also Fagforbundet, Norway's largest trade union, would throw in 3 million.
 A spokeswoman for the union stated that "Klassekampen plays an important role in areas important for the union: defending the welfare state, a critical attitude to neoliberalism and wide coverage of the environmental crisis".
 Later on more trade unions have bought shares in Klassekampen.
 Fellesforbundet first acquired shares for NOK 100,000 in 2011 (as did Landsorganisasjonen), and then in 2015 threw in 5 million NOK to become a 5 percent owner.
 In 2007, AKP and RV merged into the Red Party, which took over AKP shares.